-Because of the current pandemic to purchase food on any train, you MUST USE A CARD; no cash accepted.
+Because of the current pandemic, you MUST USE A CARD to purchase food on any train; no cash is accepted.
 Also, all long-distance trains are serving the flex dining meals but for the Auto Train.
 The flex meals are only available for sleeper car passengers at this time.
 Coach passengers can bring food aboard or use the cafe car.
 As of now, you cannot eat in the cafe car, depending on the train.
 Amtrak says this is a temporary move, and for more information, check out info on Amtrak’s pandemic response.

 What Is An Amtrak Reginal Train?